arcangeloC-137/Multinews/README.md

 # Multi-document Summarization for News Articles Highlights Extraction

-This repository contains the code for our Multi-News adaptation of paper Transformer-based Highlights Extraction - THExt, realized the Deep Natural Language Process class (2022-2023).
+This repository contains the code for our Multi-News adaptation of paper [Transformer-based Highlights Extraction from scientific papers - THExt](https://www.sciencedirect.com/science/article/abs/pii/S0950705122006931), realized for the Deep Natural Language Processing class (A.Y.
+2022-2023).

 The extraction of highlights is a process which consists in selecting the salient sentences within the body of a test, which well summarize the meaning of the text under examination.
 This paper focuses on the problem of extracting highlights from news articles using transformer-based techniques.
 Our task was to adapt THExt to another domain and extend it to Multi-Document summarization.